-Quebec mom faces first-degree murder charges in deaths of three newborns
+Quebec mom arraigned on three first-degree murder charges in deaths of newborns

-Quebec provincial police say a woman is facing three counts of first-degree murder in the deaths of three newborns.
+A Quebec woman has been arraigned on six charges, including three of first-degree murder in the death of three newborns.

-Provincial police say all three babies were hers.
+The 27-year-old woman appeared in court in Saint-Jerome this afternoon and was ordered detained until her next court appearance in December.

-They say the 27-year-old woman from Ste-Marthe-sur-le-lac, northwest of Montreal, will appear in court today in Saint-Jerome.
+Provincial police said in a statement earlier the three babies were all hers.

 Authorities say a search of her home on Oct.
-16 led police to the bodies of three newborns stemming from different pregnancies.
+16 led police to the remains of three newborns from different pregnancies.

 The woman was arrested Wednesday.